 Criminal acts fall into two categories: misdemeanors and felonies.
-Felonies are the most serious levels of crime, and those convicted may face prison sentences of a year or more, Having a felony on your record will make things much more difficult for you in the future, and can bar you from landing a job or obtaining a loan.
+Felonies are the most serious levels of crime, and those convicted may face prison sentences of a year or more.
+Having a felony on your record can make things much more difficult for you in the future, such as barring you from landing a job or obtaining a loan.

-Forgery, kidnapping, assault, controlled substance crimes, and murder just scratch the surface of the types of crimes the state of Minnesota recognizes as felonies.
-Even worse, some crimes not originally defined as felonies can be charged as a felony if the accused already has a prior conviction.
-In that case, something as small as possession of marijuana can be charged as a felony, resulting in steeper fines and longer imprisonment.
+In the state of Minnesota, forgery, kidnapping, assault, controlled substance crimes and murder are just a few of the crimes that are considered felony offenses.
+Even crimes not originally defined as felonies can be charged as a felony if the accused already has a prior conviction.
+In cases such as these, something as minor as possession of marijuana can be charged as a felony, resulting in steeper fines and longer imprisonment times.

 Minnesota Criminal Statute of Limitations

 When someone commits a crime, a legal clock starts ticking for when a criminal prosecution must begin.
 This means there’s a limitation on the length of time the state can wait before filing charges against the person suspected of the crime.

 What this means is that if the state tries to file charges against someone after the time limitation, the person charged may be able to have the case dismissed.
 However, some crimes have no statute of limitations.
 For example, the kidnapping or murder of a victim under the age of 18 has no time limit, and the state can file charges at any time.